-Sarofim International Management Company's Core Fixed Income Product emphasizes riskaverse management, current income and low cash reserves.
-Portfolio holdings may include United States Treasury securities, United States government agency securities, mortgage passthrough securities of government-sponsored enterprises (GSE) such as Ginnie Mae, investment grade corporate bonds, municipal bonds, high quality commercial paper, and shares of money market funds.
+Sarofim Trust Co.'s Core Fixed Income Product emphasizes risk-averse management, current income and low cash reserves.
+Portfolio holdings may include United States Treasury securities, United States government agency securities, mortgage pass-through securities of government-sponsored enterprises (GSE) such as Ginnie Mae, investment grade corporate bonds, municipal bonds, high quality commercial paper, and shares of money market funds.
 Foreign government and foreign corporate bonds and sub-prime mortgages are not part of our strategy.

 In our fixed income portfolios, we emphasize certain sectors and select specific securities that we believe offer the best combination of quality, liquidity, income, and value consistent with our overall duration target.
 The duration of a fixed income portfolio is a measure of risk that indicates the sensitivity of the portfolio's market value to changes in interest rates.
-We will make modest shifts in our duration target to reflect changes in the Investment Committee's projections for interest rates and inflation.
+We will make modest shifts in our duration target to reflect changes in the Trust Committee's projections for interest rates and inflation.

-Fayez Sarofim & Co.'s Investment Committee determines the firm's overall outlook for the economy, interest rates, and inflation.
-Given this backdrop, the investment professionals on Sarofim International Management Company's Fixed Income Investment Committee establish the specific parameters for fixed income portfolios.
+As a result of the overlap between members of the Trust Committee and members of Fayez Sarofim & Co.'s Investment Committee, the Trust Committee has access to and adopts Fayez Sarofim & Co.'s overall outlook for the economy, interest rates, and inflation.
+Both the Trust Committee and Fayez Sarofim & Co.'s Investment Committee rely on the investment professionals on Fayez Sarofim & Co.'s Fixed Income Investment Committee to establish the specific parameters for fixed income portfolios.
 The Fixed Income Investment Committee meets quarterly to set duration targets and sector emphasis and to review and approve the list of corporate bond issuers that may be utilized.
-The firm's research analysts conduct fundamental credit analysis.
-Our approach considers not only the current creditworthiness of an issuer but also the ability of the issuer to grow and finance its future business plans.
-Our research analysts monitor the credit quality of existing holdings and recommend high quality corporate issuers to the Fixed Income Investment Committee for possible inclusion on the list of approved issuers.
+Fayez Sarofim & Co.'s research analysts conduct fundamental credit analysis.
+They consider not only the current creditworthiness of an issuer but also the ability of the issuer to grow and finance its future business plans.
+The research analysts monitor the credit quality of existing holdings and recommend high quality corporate issuers to the Fixed Income Investment Committee for possible inclusion on the list of approved issuers.